mfigurski80/DonateAPI/README.md

 * author
 * runner list

-A singlar user is a datum with
+A singlar user is a datum with:

 * username
 * hashed password